-Developed in partnership between Skills for Care and the NHS Leadership Academy, our new Graduate Management Programme fast-tracks graduates towards leadership roles within innovative health and social care settings.
-For the first time, it also includes a secondment with our NHS partners, providing an important opportunity to consider the interface between health and social care.
+Developed in partnership between Skills for Care and the NHS Leadership Academy, our Graduate Management Programme fast-tracks graduates towards leadership roles within innovative health and social care settings.
+It includes a secondment with our NHS partners, providing an important opportunity to consider the interface between health and social care.

-We are seeking forward-thinking employers that can provide practical experience of organisational strategy and managing change and committed to developing leadership capabilities at all levels.
+We work with forward-thinking employers that can provide practical experience of organisational strategy and managing change and committment to developing leadership capabilities at all levels.

 The programme provides your organisation with instant access to a talented pipeline of graduate management trainees who demonstrate the caring values and integrity you are looking for.
 They provide a valuable and, often much needed, resource to support your organisation in meeting its strategic priorities, implementing strategies for improvement with a solutions-focus and making a real difference to the people you support.

-If you would like to host one of our graduate management trainees, and you have what it takes to provide the right opportunities, we want to hear from you.
+If you would like to register your interest in hosting one of our graduate management trainees in our next cohort, and you have what it takes to provide the right opportunities, we want to hear from you.

 Benefits of hosting a graduate